ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-airsim.rst

 .. note::

-    Initially, the editor will hang after pressing the Play button if the Ardupilot SITL hasn't been started (this is due to Lock-Step Scheduling).
+    Initially, the editor will hang after pressing the Play button if the ArduPilot SITL hasn't been started (this is due to Lock-Step Scheduling).
 Run `sim_vehicle.py` and it should go back to normal.

-For closing, first stop the AirSim simulation by pressing the Stop button, then close Ardupilot.
+For closing, first stop the AirSim simulation by pressing the Stop button, then close ArduPilot.
-If Ardupilot is closed first, then UE hangs and you'll need to force close it.
+If ArduPilot is closed first, then UE hangs and you'll need to force close it.

-You can restart by just pressing the Play button and then start the Ardupilot side, no need to close the Editor completely and then start it again.
+You can restart by just pressing the Play button and then start the ArduPilot side, no need to close the Editor completely and then start it again.

 Using Lidar
 ^^^^^^^^^^^